Our Personal Travel Agents can help you plan a trip to Costa Blanca, and so much more

 Castell de Santa Barbera

-The impressive Santa Barbara Castle has its origins in the Muslim rule of the 9th century, towering over Alicante on top of the Benacantil Mountain.
+The impressive Santa Barbara Castle has its origins in the Muslim rule of the 9th century, and towers over Alicante on top of the Benacantil Mountain.
 Most of the chambers that can be explored today date from the 16th, 17th and 18th centuries.
 The fortress is massive, encompassing moats, drawbridges, tunnels, cisterns, and dungeons, not to mention a stately tower and keep.
 It has endured many attacks, rebuilds, and renovations during its long history and was opened to the public in 1963.
 Today it houses the Museum of the City of Alicante.
 From the top of the castle superb views over the bay and the city can be enjoyed.

 Museo de Arte Contemporaneo de Alicante